wfdoran/python-learn/lesson5.md

 A boolean variable takes on the value `True` or `False` and indicates whether an expression is correct.
-The basic comparision operations are given the following table.
+The basic comparison operations are given the following table.

 | operator | description      | examples            |
 | ---------| ---------------- | -----------------   |